codyzu/cpinfo19-site/m3/backend-web-server.md

   * Install it `yarn add lodash`
   * Require it `const _ = require('lodash');`
   * Use it `_.get(/* ... */);`
+* remember that pug can iterate over an array of values by using the [`each`](https://pugjs.org/language/iteration.html#each) keyword (i.e. you should iterate over the 7 forecast days)

 ## Bonus: Debugger 🚫🐛